blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Israel Palestine Peace Proposals.md

 - 2007:

 - 2008
+	- What:
-	- Israeli PM Ahoud Olmare offered to withdraw from the entire West Bank, and partition Jerusalem on a demographic basis
+		- Israeli PM Ahoud Olmare offered to withdraw from the entire West Bank, and partition Jerusalem on a demographic basis.
+	-

 - 2008 War
 	- Why: